About T2T

 How do you finance your travel?

 Right now marketing consulting is my main source of income.
 I’ve worked with Spanish learning programs, medical tourism sites and other textbook companies.
 I also offer advertising and sponsorship opportunities on the site to help support my travel vices.
-My slow, long-term travel strategy also helps me keep costs down by staying in apartments, like apartments in Paris, instead of hotels/hostels and grocery shopping instead of eating out on the regular.
+My slow, long-term travel strategy also helps me keep costs down by staying in apartments instead of hotels/hostels and grocery shopping instead of eating out on the regular.

 What’s your dream job?